kadena-community/kadena.js/packages/libs/client/NEW_README.md

 Here are the corrected sections:

-### Add Keyset
+### addKeyset

-Since keysets are commonly used data in commands, we provide `addKeyset` as an alternative to `addData` specifically for adding keysets.
+Because keysets are often included as data in commands, you can use the `addKeyset` method as an alternative to the `addData` method to add a keyset to a command.

 ```typescript
 Pact.builder